How dangerous is epilepsy?

 • People who, despite epilepsy surgery, continue to have seizures

 The stimulator is individually adjusted for each patient.
 The neurologist will programme the frequency of the electrical stimulation, which will vary from person to person.
-There will be regular check-ups to monitor the stimulator settings.
+Regular check-ups will monitor the stimulator settings.
 It usually takes a few months to establish the best settings.
-Some people may also be given a separate magnet to enable them to give stimulation if they feel a seizure coming on.
+Some people may also be given a separate magnet to enable them to provide stimulation if they feel a seizure coming on.

 When is epilepsy dangerous?